MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

    - **Any other string value except listed above** - tooltip for a given argument control.

  - **!Ignore** - if this keyword is used, nearest encountered function declaration will be ignored.
-Useful if you need to place helper functions which must be ignored by parser (however, it is recommended to use `Helpers.lua` file for those).
+Useful if you need to place helper functions which must be ignored by parser (however, it is recommended to use `_System.lua` file for those).

-Metadata blocks can appear in any order, except **!Name** - it resets parsing of current function.
+Metadata blocks can appear in any order.

 Metadata parsing happens until real function block starts (which should start with LevelFuncs. prefix).